CONFIDENTIAL & PRIVILEGED — Confidential — Prepared in connection with AXA Insurance Claim Ref: 12648569H

 Repair Cost Assessment

-• Prepared by Lancaster Maloney Martin Ltd — RICS-regulated firm
+• Prepared by Charles Ramsden Ltd — RICS-regulated firm

 • Surveyor: Thomas Chapman MRICS (Chartered Quantity Surveyor)